jcpny1/jcpny1.github.io/_posts/2017-05-08-the_rails_portfolio_project.markdown

 date:   2017-05-08 11:25:55 -0400
 ---

 This is the first do-it-yourself from scratch Rails coding project.
 The previous projects were kind of paint-by-the-numbers, where you’re completing a part of an existing project or being guided as to what to create.
-This project had a brief description of what the project needed to accomplish [Rails Assessment](https://learn.co/lessons/rails-assessment).
+This project had a brief description of what the project needed to satify the [Rails Assessment](https://learn.co/lessons/rails-assessment) requirements.
 For my project, I chose to develop a recipe catalog application.

 I first did a quick survey of several recipe websites to get an idea of the kind of data that is maintained for recipes.
 I then came up with the data model.